The Dark Side of Artificial Intelligence You Should know

-Artificial Intelligence (AI) has rapidly transformed the world.
-From powering virtual assistants and autonomous vehicles to diagnosing diseases and automating industry, AI has become one of the most significant technological advancements of the 21st century.
-However, with immense power comes serious risk.
-While AI promises great benefits, it also poses critical challenges that the world must confront.
+Artificial Intelligence (AI) has rapidly reshaped the world.
+From powering virtual assistants and autonomous vehicles to diagnosing diseases and automating industries, AI has emerged as one of the most significant technological breakthroughs of the 21st century.
+But with great power comes serious risk.
+While AI offers enormous benefits, it also introduces critical challenges that must be addressed.

-In this article, we’ll explore the dark side of Artificial Intelligence, focusing on the most serious Future AI threats that individuals, corporations, and governments should understand.
-We will cover technological, ethical, economic, and societal risks — and why proactive planning is vital.
+In this article, we examine the dark side of AI, highlighting the key threats that individuals, businesses, and governments need to understand.
+We’ll explore technological, ethical, economic, and societal risks—and explain why proactive planning is essential.

 1. Introduction to AI Risks